beaurancourt/blog/markdown/healthy-mmo-economy.md

 controls inflation by adjusting the interest rates of bank-to-bank loans.
 Measure the amount of currency changing hands per day per player.
 If that number is too high, increase the auction house fee.
-If that number is too low, increase the fee.
+If that number is too low, decrease the fee.
 This can be done algorithmically using whatever peroidicity you prefer!

 Boom, now you have functional markets, stable liquidity, and meaningful crafting.